-Additional rules regarding alcohol are set forth in the Residence Life Policies and in rules governing other University programs.
+Additional rules regarding alcohol and drugs are set forth in the Residential Facilities Policies and in rules governing other University programs.

 Students and Student Organizations should familiarize themselves with the RAM-nesty Policy (RAP) and how amnesty can apply if conditions are met during a medical emergency.
 The Community Standards Officer will make the final determination on the application of RAP to any alleged policy violation.